 Florida, like many states today, takes DUI charges very seriously.
 The laws surrounding the charges are only getting more complex by the day.
 Worried?
 Sorry to say, you probably should be.

-Attorney Michael Kessler can help you craft a better DUI defense now, and it all starts with a free consultation session you can schedule right now.
+Attorney Michael Kessler can help you craft a better DUI defense now, and it all starts with a consultation session you can schedule right now.

 What’s Considered a DUI?

 To be convicted of a DUI, your blood or breath alcohol level (or BAC) has to be at least .08% as measured by a blood, urine, or breath test.
 If you’re under the age of 21, your BAC only has to be .02% for charges to be filed.
 Commercial drivers are measured differently, too, as they only have to have a BAC of .04%.